LucasEnard/formation-template-python/README.md

 To start things we will design the simplest operation possible and try it out.<br>
 In the `src/python/bo.py` file we will create a class called `HelloWorldOperation` that will write a message in the logs when it receive any request.

-To do so we just have to add after the import line and before the class FileOperation: :
+To do so we just have to add in the `src/python/bo.py` file, right after the import line and just before the class FileOperation: :
 ```python
 class HelloWorldOperation(BusinessOperation):
     def on_message(self, request):